 TGah Editor: Change the 3rd paragraph of the subclause as follows (#8379, 8013):

-A first virtual CS mechanism shall be provided by all the MAC entities, and an additional second virtual CS mechanism shall be provided by an S1G MAC entity.
+A first virtual CS mechanism shall be provided by all the MACs.
+A second virtual CS mechanism shall be provided by an S1G MAC.

 This The first mechanism is referred to as the NAV.
 The NAV maintains a prediction of future traffic on the medium based on duration information that is announced in RTS/CTS frames by non-DMG STAs and RTS/DMG CTS frames by DMG STAs prior to the actual exchange of data.
 The duration information is also available in the MAC headers of all frames sent during the CP other than PV1 MAC frames and PS-Poll frames and during the BTI, the A-BFT, the ATI, the CBAP, and the SP.

 TGah Editor: Change the paragraph below as follows (#8380):

-For S1G STAs, the duration information is also available in PS-Poll+BDT frames, NDP CTS frames, in NDP Ack frames with Idle Indication field equal to 0, and in NDP_2M PS-Poll-Ack frames with Idle Indication field equal to 0.
+The duration information in S1G STAs is also available in PS-Poll+BDT frames, NDP CTS frames, in NDP Ack frames with Idle Indication field equal to 0, and in NDP_2M PS-Poll-Ack frames with Idle Indication field equal to 0.

 TGah Editor: Change the paragraph below as follows (#8380, 8014):

-For non-S1G STAs, Tthe CS mechanism combines the NAV state and the STA's transmitter status with physical CS to determine the busy/idle state of the medium.
-For S1G STAs, the CS mechanism combines the NAV state, RID state and the STA's transmitter status with physical CS to determine the busy/idle state of the medium.
+The CS mechanism combines the NAV state, in S1G STAs also the RID state, and the STA's transmitter status with physical CS to determine the busy/idle state of the medium.
 The NAV and RID may be thought of as a counters, which counts down to 0 at a uniform rate.
-For non-S1G STAs, Wwhen the NAV counter is 0, the virtual CS indication is that the medium is idle; when the counter is nonzero, the indication is busy.
-For S1G STAs, when both NAV and RID counters are 0, the virtual CS indication is that the medium is idle; when either the NAV counter or the RID counter is nonzero the indication is that the medium is busy.
+In non-S1G STAs, Wwhen the NAV counter is 0, the virtual CS indication is that the medium is idle; when the counter is nonzero, the indication is busy.
+In S1G STAs, when both NAV and RID counters are 0, the virtual CS indication is that the medium is idle; when either the NAV counter or the RID counter is nonzero the indication is that the medium is busy.
 If a DMG STA supports multiple NAV timers as defined in 9.36.10 (Updating multiple NAV timers) and all counters are 0, the virtual CS indication is that the medium is idle; when at least one of the counters is nonzero, the indication is busy.
 The medium shall be determined to be busy when the STA is transmitting.

 9.3.2.3.3 SIFS